CPD Course on

 - Lecture Notes for own non-commercial use

-- Email support for 30 days, bibliographic research, technical questions (no industrial work included)
+- Email support for 30 days, bibliographic research.

 - Catering for the day of attendance.